achehboune36/Sockets-Tests/README.md

   $ python3 manage.py runserver<br />

  ### Python sockets <br />
- This one uses Python sockets, with a server, that manages and communicates with clients, and a client side, which can be as many as we want<br />
- Which helps us pick a name and directly have real time access to messages provided by other connected clients.
+ This one uses Python sockets, with a server, that manages and communicates with clients, and a client side, which can be as many as we want, it helps us pick a name and directly have real time access to messages provided by other connected clients.

  To test it out, just run the server and as many Clients as you want. <br />
 # Folders and files